anasbn3issa/-spirit-gestion-stock-front-end/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-This front-end was developed under the supervision of Mr HAMMOUDA Ghassen , <br>
+This front-end was developed under the supervision of Mme ROMMENE Ameni , <br>
 by spir'IT team.

 <p align="right">(<a href="#top">back to top</a>)</p>